fastjengine/fastjengine.github.io/news/2021-08-10-fastj-1-5-1-release.md

 Loading/Playing Audio with FastJ can now be done using `java.net.URL`, enabling easy use of sound files contained in a jarfile through the `ClassLoader`.

+## Added Missing Keyboard Improvements Section to 1.5.0
+It seems that I forgot to cover the improvements made to FastJ's keyboard system in the 1.5.0 release.
+Sorry!
+[Go check it out to see what's up](https://fastj.tech/news/2021/08/10/fastj-1-5-0-release#keyboard-improvements).

 ## General Changelog

 ### Additions